criblio/appscope/website/src/pages/docs/downloading.md

 ### Download as Container

+From [Cribl's download page](https://cribl.io/download/#tab-1) you can also download AppScope's most recently tagged Ubuntu container.

-Visit the [AppScope repo on Docker Hub](https://hub.docker.com/r/cribl/scope) to download and run the most recently tagged container.
-The container provides the AppScope binary on Ubuntu 20.04.
+This will link you to the [AppScope repo on Docker Hub](https://hub.docker.com/r/cribl/scope), which provides instructions and access to earlier builds.

+Each container provides the AppScope binary on Ubuntu 20.04.

 ### Verify AppScope